Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Hybrid Quantum-Classical Algorithms

 \section{Hybrid Quantum-Classical Algorithms}

 The hybrid quantum-classical algorithms we consider iteratively alternate between a classical numerical optimizer and a quantum algorithm that evaluates some objective to be minimized.
 The classical optimizer varies a set of parameters that determine the input state for the quantum processor to prepare.
 The quantum side then executes an algorithm resulting in measurement and some output distribution of probabilities.
-This distribution is mapped into an objective function value that the classical optimizer can handle, such as a single floating point number, e.g., one representing the expected energy of a physical system (see Figure~\ref{fig:vqe}).
+This distribution is mapped into an objective function value that the classical optimizer can handle, such as a single floating point number, e.g.\ one representing the expected energy of a physical system (see Figure~\ref{fig:vqe}).

-In the Variational Quantum Eigensolver approach for solving chemistry and physics problems, the objective function calculates the expectation value of the Hamiltonian $\mathcal{H}$ associated with a configuration of the simulated physical system.
+In the VQE approach for solving chemistry problems, the objective function calculates the expectation value of the Hamiltonian $\mathcal{H}$ associated with a configuration of the simulated physical system.
 Without noise, the optimization surface is expected to be smooth and convex around the global minimum.
 Bounds and constraints to help the optimizer and analysis are often straightforward to obtain from physical laws, e.g.\ there should be no loss of particles.

 In Quantum Approximate Optimization Algorithms, the state is prepared by a {\it p}-level circuit specified by {\it 2p} variational parameters.
 Even at the lowest circuit depth (p=1), QAOA has non-trivial provable performance guarantees.
-Initial QAOA exemplars have been selected from the domain of graph optimization problems such as MaxCut.
+Initial examples are from the domain of graph optimization problems, e.g.\ MaxCut.
 The optimization surfaces generated by QAOA problems can be arbitrarily complex and bounds and constraints are harder to define as they need not be physical.

+Since we fully sweep noise levels up to the breaking points of the optimizers, we believe that our findings are also applicable to any other hybrid algorithms, including to the higher complexity in QAOA algorithms.
+For more details, see Section~\ref{sec:related}.

-Because of these last differences, understanding the impact of noise on the behavior of hybrid algorithms is more straightforward for VQE and we will concentrate our study on its behavior.
+\comment{Because of these last differences, understanding the impact of noise on the behavior of hybrid algorithms is more straightforward for VQE and we will concentrate our study on its behavior.
 However, since we do not restrict the study to realistic noise levels only, but push the optimizers to their breaking point, we believe that our findings are directly applicable to the higher complexity in QAOA algorithms as well.
-For more details, see Section~\ref{sec:related}.
+For more details, see Section~\ref{sec:related}.}